sous-chefs/xinetd/README.md

 # xinetd cookbook

-This cookbook configures installs and configures the xinetd internet service daemon.
+This cookbook installs and configures the xinetd internet service daemon.
 It also provides an LWRP for managing xinetd services.

 # Requirements